joepetrillo/eleventy-personal-site/src/projects/ascii-helper.md

 ### The Code

-All of the javascript for this project is shown and explained below.
+All of the javascript for this project is shown below.

 ```js
 let symbol_input = document.querySelector("#symbol-input");